InnopolisSport/SWP_sport_back/README.md

 1. Mark `./backend/app` as a Source root
 1. To start server
     1. From repo folder: `docker-compose up -f ./compose/docker-compose.yml`

-    1. From `/backend/app`: `docker-compose up -f ../../compose/docker-compose.yml`
+Server supports auto-reload on code change in debug mode

-Server supports auto-reload on code change
+Documentation for `api` module:

-Swagger documentation is at `localhost:<port>/docs`
+* Swagger is at `/api/swagger`

-Redoc documentation is at `localhost:<port>/redoc`
+* Redoc is at `/api/redoc`
 ```
 .
 ├── adminpage - Django project